JunedConnect/JunedConnect/README.md

 </div>

 <h2>🧐 A bit About Me</h2>
-<p>I'm quite hands-on with tech tools and post a bit about my journey here & on Linkedin, engaging with the tech community.</p>
 <p>I experiment with different tools, focusing on DevOps and Cyber Security, constantly learning and evolving.</p>
+<p>Hands-on with tech tools and post a bit about my journey here & on Linkedin, engaging with the tech community.</p>

 <br>